Serverless File Uploads for Wix5 Minutes to Integrate

 data-images-only option sits in the widget config to provide a fail-safe experience when working with accounts on the Free plan with no billing info added: those only allow image uploads.

-You can rearrange the order of blocks by moving them a layer up or down.
+You can rearrange the order of blocks in the Wix editor by moving them a layer up or down.
 Ensure your form is in the upmost layer (Ctrl + Shift + → will do that), so no other elements are blocking the view upon the dialog activation.

-<iframe> tag which is not guaranteed to be responsive across devices.
+<iframe> element which is not guaranteed to be responsive across devices.
+Test the created form to display properly on your most popular user devices.